Paulo Bernardo (footballer): Benfica

-On 31 January 2023, Bernardo was loaned by Paços de Ferreira until the end of the season.
-On 6 March 2023, Bernardo scored his first goal for Paços de Ferreira in a 2-1 loss against Casa Pia.
+On 31 January 2023, Bernardo joined Paços de Ferreira on loan until the end of the season.
+He scored his first goal for the club on 6 March, in a 2–1 league defeat against Casa Pia.

 Celtic

-On 1 September 2023, Scottish Premiership club Celtic announced the signing of Bernardo on a season-long loan with an option to buy.
-On 26 December 2023, Bernardo scored his first goal for Celtic in a 3–0 victory over Dundee.
+On 1 September 2023, Bernardo joined Celtic on a season-long loan which included an option to make the transfer permanent.
+He scored his first goal for Celtic on 26 December, opening the scoring in a 3–0 league victory against Dundee.